hpcuantwerpen/UAntwerpen-modules/docs/SitePackage.md

     Note `system` in the name does not denote the `system` stack but the whole system installation, versus the user installation.

--   `get_system_module_dirs`: Compute the module directory hierarchy from the three input
+-   `get_system_module_dirs`: Compute the system module directory hierarchy from the three input
     arguments: long os-and-architecture name, stack name and stack version.

     The directory names returned are relative from the installation root, with the most generic one first.

+-   `get_user_module_dir`: Similar to `get_system_module_dir` but then for the
+    modules in the user module tree and hence the subdirectory that should go on top of the user install root.

+-   `get_user_module_dirs`: Similar to `get_system_module_dirs` but then for the
+    modules in the user module tree and hence the subdirectories that should go on top of the user install root.

 #### Miscellaneous functions